finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.77
+- Game-Play: Add Shuffle button to Stack Viewer
 - Game-Play: Click on play area to close card stack viewer

 ## Active Sprint
-- Bug-Fixes: Multiplayer/Networking
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
 - Game-Play: Remove Stack when last Card is removed from Stack
-- Game-Play: Add Shuffle button to Stack Viewer
+- Game-Play: Overlap Cards in Stack Viewer
+- Game-Play: Variable number of faces for Dice (other than 6)
 - Game-Play: Press and hold or right-click on Playable for Context Menu
-- Game-Play: Variable number of faces for Dice (other than 6)
+- Bug-Fixes: Multiplayer/Networking

+## Backlog
 - Game-Play: Rotate Dice

-## Backlog
 - Game-Play: Color the default card action green
 - Game-Play: Magnet files for grid
 - Game-Play: Prevent player from looking through deck in certain situations